 How to Prevent Diaper Rash

 So, what can new parents do to prevent diaper rash?
 Sometimes the small, redness will go away with just one application of some diaper rash cream and that's it.
 But, for the times it doesn’t and how to stop it from happening, the first thing parents need to know is good hygiene habits.
 Hand washing is very important before and after a diaper change.
-Cleaning the skin with fragrance free wipes and patting baby’s bottom dry will reduce chafing and irritation.
+Cleaning the skin with fragrance-free wipes and patting the baby’s bottom dry will reduce chafing and irritation.
 Also, parents should make sure the diaper is not too tight, but rather snug and not rubbing on the inside of the baby’s thigh.
 Diaper free time helps dry baby’s skin and prevents a rash outbreak.
-After bath is a great time to let the baby be without a diaper before bed time when the diaper stays on for longer.
-Finally, baby’s skin needs a skin barrier from wetness like a diaper cream.
-A petroleum based, and zinc oxide cream is the best to combat and prevent diaper rash.
+After the bath is a great time to let the baby be without a diaper before bedtime when the diaper stays on for longer.
+Finally, the baby’s skin needs a skin barrier from wetness like diaper cream.
+A petroleum-based, and zinc oxide cream is the best to combat and prevent diaper rash.
 Parents should also apply the cream with an applicator such as the SwipenSnap diaper rash applicator.
-This keeps germ contamination at a minimum as there is no skin contact and keeps parents hands clean from messy diaper rash cream.
-It also is very gentle to baby’s irritated skin.
+This keeps germ contamination at a minimum as there is no skin contact and keeps the parent's hands clean from messy diaper rash cream.
+It also is very gentle to the baby’s irritated skin.